An official website of the United States government

 Top questions about the National Survey of Children’s Health.
 For a full list of questions, visit MCHB’s Participant’s FAQs

-The U.S. Census Bureau chose your address, not you personally, from a scientifically selected sample from a list of ALL mailable addresses in the country.
+The U.S. Census Bureau chose your address, not you personally, as part of a randomly selected sample from a list of all mailable addresses in the United States.
 Only a sample is selected because surveying every address in the country would cost too much and take too long.

 It is important that all selected households respond to the survey to make sure that the experiences of all types of households and families are represented.